Available in VPC

 - It is recommended to set the merge threshold to an appropriate value in proportion to the data file size.

 - Manage snapshots: Delete snapshots you don't need to use.
 Snapshots within the maximum retention period are retained, while those beyond the retention period are deleted.
-(The minimum value for the maximum retention period is 7 days.)
+(The minimum value of the maximum retention period is 7 days.)

 Property information